Trainers

 Kirtlington Stud

-Kirtlington Stud is set in 345 acres of fabulous limestone brash, which is great ground for raising young horses.
+Kirtlington Stud is set in 345 acres of fabulous limestone brash, which is great land for raising young horses.
 The original stud was founded in 1939, where Derby winners Morston and Blakeney were bred by Arthur Budgett, father of current Stud owner, Chris.
 The current stud was purpose-built by Chris in 1990, in the heart of Oxfordshire, and its design is flawless, allowing the best possible care for mares and youngstock.
-Recent Group winners to be raised at Kirtlington include Aussie Rules, Harbinger, Sir Percy, and Elite’s Ribbons and Dandino.
+Recent Group winners to be raised at Kirtlington include Aussie Rules, Harbinger, Sir Percy, and Elite Racing Club’s Ribbons and Dandino.

 • Sir Mark Prescott